 Level 2 Food Safety & Hygiene for Catering is priced at £15 + VAT

 Level 3 Food Safety & Hygiene for Supervisors is priced at £125 + VAT

 You can find an alternative list of food hygiene training providers accessible within the Bath and North East Somerset area here.

 We also have a list of training providers who can provide Level 2 training in languages other than English here.

 Inclusion on these lists does not imply recommendation by Bath and North East Somerset Council.

-If you are looking for training food allergies, visit our page on allergens here.
+If you are looking for in-prson training on food allergies, please visit our page on allergens here.